hasanciftci26/ui5-antares/README.md

 **Features:**
 - sap.m.Dialog generation with a SmartForm, SimpleForm or Custom content
+- sap.uxap.ObjectPageLayout generation with a SmartForm, SimpleForm or Custom Content
 - Property sorting
 - Label generation for the SmartForm, SimpleForm elements
 - delete() handling based on the user interaction